Boondocking – What Is It? Why Boondock? Where to Boondock? Is It Safe?

 Limitations – dispersed camping on public land can have a 14 day to 30 day limit.

-Conserve – 4-5 days of dry camping is a breeze, but if we want to go for a week or longer, we have to be conscious of our tanks.
+Conserve – 2-3 days of dry camping is a breeze, but if we want to go for longer, we have to be conscious of our fresh water level and toilet capacity.
 When you’re hooked up at a campground, you don’t have to worry about water consumption or filling the waste tanks.

-Bad neighbors – we’ve only had two bad experiences in almost two years, but it can happen to anyone.
-One neighbor drove into our boondocking spot in the national forest and setup camp right next to us.
+Inconsiderate neighbors – we’ve only had two experiences with inconsiderate neighbors in almost eight years, but it can happen to anyone while boondocking.
+One neighbor drove into our camping spot in the national forest and setup right next to us.
 Another neighbor drove his truck throughout the BLM boondocking area at night blasting music with spotlights and kicking up dirt.

 Leave a Comment